COLUMNColumn

 Source: author

-Tan Ky Ancient House is a national-level historical relic with over 200 years of history, preserving many cultural values.
-The house’s architecture blends Japanese, Chinese, and Vietnamese styles; the first floor displays antique items, and the second floor has served as a living space for a family over seven generations.
+The Tan Ky Ancient House is a national-level historical relic with a history of over 200 years, preserving many cultural values.
+Its architecture blends Japanese, Chinese, and Vietnamese styles; the first floor displays antique objects, and the second floor has served as a living space for seven generations of the family.

 Source: author

-A particularly noteworthy item here is a rare tea bowl known as the 'Cup of Confucius' or the 'Unfillable Cup'.
-It is said to be the only one in Vietnam and to have a history of over 600 years, teaching people to maintain balance and avoid greed.
-Be sure to listen to the fascinating stories about this cup when you visit.
+A particular highlight here is a rare bowl known as the “Confucius Cup” or the “Unfillable Cup.”
+It is said to be the only one of its kind in Vietnam, with a history of over 600 years, and it teaches the importance of maintaining balance and avoiding greed.
+Be sure to listen to the intriguing stories about this cup when you visit.

-Another characteristic of the Tan Ky Ancient House is that it has no windows; a spacious courtyard is the only source of light.
-This courtyard serves as a kind of 'skylight', pouring soft light into the old house.
+Another distinctive feature of the Tan Ky Ancient House is that there are no windows; the spacious courtyard is the only source of natural light.
+This courtyard functions like a “skylight,” bathing the interior of the house in gentle light.

-The house faces Nguyen Thai Hoc Street at the front and Bach Dang Street at the back, leading to a wharf that once connected to Hoi An's trading port.
+The house faces Nguyen Thai Hoc Street at the front and Bach Dang Street at the back, leading to a landing that once connected to Hoi An’s trading port.

-Souvenirs are also plentiful.
-Inside the old house, badges collected by the caretakers and Hoi An souvenirs are displayed alongside old memorabilia, and visitors can purchase these items.
-They make wonderful mementos that let you feel Hoi An's history and culture.
+Souvenirs are plentiful as well.
+Inside the ancient house, along with memories of the past, badges and Hoi An souvenirs collected by the caretakers are on display, and visitors can purchase these items.
+They make wonderful mementos that convey Hoi An’s history and culture.

-There is also a wall here where visitors can leave their mark when they come.
-People often leave business cards and messages on this wall.
+There is also a wall here where visitors can leave their mark.
+People often leave business cards or messages on this wall.

 Tan Ky Ancient House (Nha Co Tan Ky)